 - It is sufficiently cold-hardy

-That's what makes climbing hydrangea so special: it meets all these criteria and more.
+That's what makes climbing hydrangea (zones 4 to 7) so special: It meets all these criteria and more.